CrumrineCoder/VotingApp/README.md

 Built for FreeCodecamp.
 Currently have the voting and viewing a poll done, and am now working on authentication.

 1. Validate that the poll's owner is the one editing the poll and on the user's dashboard.
+[DONE]

 2. I think the user will stay logged in, but use passport to keep the user logged in with cookies [I think this works]